aptakube/kubespec.dev/src/lib/kube/metadata/apps/v1/daemonset/1-daemonset.md

 ---
-title: A basic DaemonSet that runs a pod on every node
+title: A basic DaemonSet that runs a pod on every node (excluding nodes with a specific taints)
-description: In this example the DaemonSet will schedule a pod on every node in the cluster, including the control plane
+description: In this example the DaemonSet will schedule a pod on every node in the cluster, including the control plane, but excluding nodes with a specific taints
 ---

 ```yaml